-The Group Technical and Safety, Health and Environment Manager, Gary Cundill, has day-to-day responsibility for climate change issues.
-He is responsible for the overall management of and co-ordination of Health, Safety and Environmental aspects for AECI.
+For the period under review, 2016, The Group Technical and Safety, Health and Environment Manager, Gary Cundill, had day-to-day responsibility for climate change issues.
+His responsibility was for the overall management of and co-ordination of Health, Safety and Environmental aspects for AECI.
 He is supported by the Group Environmental Specialist, Tredeshnee Naidu, who provides environmental support and advice to the AECI Group.